 I’m a huge fan of the Haunted Mansion ride at Disney World.
-So for me, Halloween is the perfect time to deck my house out in Haunted Mansion inspired decor!
+So for me, Halloween is the perfect time to deck my house out in Haunted Mansion decorations!
 Last year I made this “Beware of Hitchhiking Ghosts” over the door sign, and this year I’ve created these fun lanterns.
 Keep reading to find out how to make them yourself, and how to grab a free Cricut cut file for the designs.
 (This post contains affiliate links)

 I’m going to show you how to very simply turn some plain black lanterns into Haunted Mansion lanterns.
 You’ll need an “e” cutting machine for this.
 I’ve provided 2 free cut files for you to download.
 The best part about this project is after Halloween you just peel the images off of the lantern and you can reuse it for other occasions.

 DIY Halloween Haunted Mansion Lanterns

 Cricut machine – I used the Maker machine.
 You can also use the Explore Series Machines

 Cricut Adhesive Foil.
 Which is kinda like really thick aluminum foil.
 It gives the lanterns a great texture and I love how the light bounces off of the foil.

 Haunted Mansion Lanterns Directions: